Bola Shagaya: Private life

 She is currently married to Alhaji Shagaya, a Kwara State-based transport mogul, and has six children.
-Sherif Shagaya, Hakeem Shagaya, Deeja Shagaya, Naieema Shagaya, Amaya Roberts Shagaya and Adeena Roberts Shagaya.
-Her children are dispersed across the world, most reputably growing the Real Estate empire in both Europe and the United States.
+Sherif Shagaya, Hakeem Shagaya, Deeja Shagaya, Naieema Shagaya, Amaya Roberts and Adeena Roberts.
+Her children are dispersed across the world, growing the Real Estate empire in both Europe and the United States.
 Also involved in minor business and industry holdings across Asia and Australia.